-- Once you log in to My.Scouting.org, click E-Learning on the left-hand side.
-Program related trainings are listed under tabs (Cub Scouts, Boy Scouts, Venturing, and general).
+- Once logged in to My.Scouting.org, click E-Learning on the left-hand side.
+Program-related trainings are listed under tabs (Cub Scouts, Boy Scouts, Venturing, and general).

-- Submit your certificate of completion to your district training chair.
+- Submit certificate of completion to your district training chair.

-- Click on training validation to review what courses you have taken, this includes courses recorded at the council office.
+- Click on training validation to review what courses taken, this includes courses recorded at the council office.

 ||• Learn about Cub Scouts